Cyclaneusma needle cast: Importance

 This disease greatly reduces the aesthetic, commercial value of decorative trees, as well as lumber yield.
 Cyclaneusma is one of the most important diseases of forests in New Zealand.
 A study set up in 1977 measured the disease severity of a tree stand over a six-year period.
 Healthy trees were shown to exhibit 100m^3/ha more stem volume than infected.
 Projected revenue loss of lumber from diseased trees was expected to be $3200/ha.
 Disease levels assessed in 2005 and 2006 in New Zealand attributed nearly $40 million in lost revenue per year.
 In 2010, an outbreak of Cyclaneusma on Swiss mountain pines in Italy affected nearly 90% of the trees, exhibiting symptoms anywhere from yellowing of the needles to transparent crowns.
-Therefore, it is important that growers recognize signs and symptoms of Cyclaneusma early in order to maximize profits.